TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 3 - Memory Metrics/2.3.3-guest-os/_index.md

 The size of Page File is not a perfect indicator of the RAM usage, because they contain pages that are never demanded by the App.
 Windows does SuperFetch, where it predicts what pages will be used and prefetch them in advance.
 Some of these pages are never demanded by the application.
 Couple with the nature that Guest OS treats RAM as cache, including the page file will result in oversized recommendation.
 Paging rate is more realistic as it only considers the recent time period (300 seconds in vRealize Operations case).

-A page would be used as cache if it was paged out at some point due to memory pressure and it hasn’t been needed since.
+A page would be used as cache if it was paged out at some point due to memory pressure and it hasn't been needed since.
 The OS will reuse that page as cache.
 That means that at some point the OS was constrained on memory enough to force the page out to happen.

 A page that was paged out earlier, has to be brought back first before it can be used.
 This creates performance issue as the application is waiting longer, as disk is much slower than RAM.